florentporta/Redshift-OSL-Shaders/README.md

 Here's a brief overview of the shaders included in this collection:

-1. **LCD Screen** - Brief description of what this shader does and its main features.
+1. **LCD Screen** -  This shader simulates an LCD screen with realistic rectangular RGB subpixels and proper spacing between individual subpixels and RGB triplet groups.